Bipartisan duo say voters want Congress to stop trading stocks, leaders open to a vote

 During an interview with both lawmakers, Roy bristled a bit at the narrative they're political polar opposites.

-There's a 10-year-old law already on the books, called the STOCK Act, which requires lawmakers to disclose stock trades within 45 days.
+There's a 10-year-old law already on the books, called the STOCK Act, that requires lawmakers to disclose stock trades within 45 days.
 But Spanberger says that approach doesn't work.

 "It's not just enough to know what members are buying or selling, it's that they shouldn't be buying or selling," she said.